 Although we're huge advocates of inbound sales and the major benefits it offers a company, we also recognize that inbound and outbound work together to create a holistic approach.

-Finding the right balance between inbound and outbound techniques and the strategies that are currently working in your business's favor is a critical component of creating a successful eCommerce marketing strategy.
+Finding the right balance between inbound sales vs outbound sales, and using the strategies that are currently working in your business's favor, are critical for creating a successful eCommerce marketing strategy.

 If you've received great feedback and a high ROI on a clever television commercial, use that to your advantage by taking it to the inbound level.
 Taking that inbound step will really help to improve engagement and increase sales.